meteor/meteor/content/routing.md

 <h4 id="server-side-rendering">Server Rendering</h4>

 The Blaze UI library does not have support for server-side rendering, so it's not possible to render your pages on the server if you use Blaze.
 However, the React UI library does.
 This means it is possible to render HTML on the server if you use React as your rendering framework.

-Although Flow Router can be used to render React components more or less as we've described above for Blaze, at the time of this writing Flow Router's support for SSR is [still experimental](https://kadira.io/blog/meteor/meteor-ssr-support-using-flow-router-and-react).
-However, it's probably the best approach right now if you want to use SSR for Meteor.